-The so-called Samaritan tenth commandment deals with one of the most central concepts of Samaritan theology – the centralization of worship on Mount Gerizim.
-It is a composite text of materials from Deuteronomy 11 and 27, which contains a commandment to build an altar on Mount Gerizim.
-This passage is repeated in the two versions of the Decalogue in the SP, inscribing the veneration of Mount Gerizim as an integral part of the laws revealed on Mount Sinai.
+The so-called Samaritan tenth commandment deals with one of the most central precepts of Samaritan theology, namely, the centralization of worship on Mount Gerizim.
+A composite text, it draws on Deuteronomy 11 and 27 and includes the command to build an altar on Mount Gerizim.
+This passage is repeated in both versions of the SP’s Decalogue and establishes the veneration of Mount Gerizim as an integral part of the laws revealed on Mount Sinai.

-The tenth commandment is mostly characterized as a sectarian textual change that was interpolated into a Jewish textual tradition circulated in Israel in the late second Temple period.
-This tradition, known as the pre-Samaritan tradition, is documented in a small group of Pentateuchal scrolls from Qumran, containing large editorial changes familiar with the Samaritan Pentateuch.
-Nonetheless, the tenth commandment was not preserved among these scrolls.
-The absence of the tenth commandment from Qumran’s findings, as well as the fact that the placement of the secret site of worship is the most important difference between Judaism and Samaritanism, led to the conclusion that the tenth commandment belongs to a thin layer of sectarian changes.
-These changes deal with the centralization of the cultic place.
-The ‘Samaritan’ layer was interpolated into the pre-Samaritan tradition when the latter was adopted by the Samaritans as a base text of their authoritative Pentateuch.
+The tenth commandment has been characterized primarily as a sectarian change interpolated into a Jewish textual tradition that circulated in Israel in the late Second Temple Period.
+This so-called pre-Samaritan tradition is documented in a small group of Pentateuchal scrolls from Qumran and contains significant editorial changes familiar with the Samaritan Pentateuch.
+Nonetheless, the tenth commandment does not appear in these scrolls.
+Its absence from the findings at Qumran as well as the fact that the location of the secret site of worship is the most important difference between Judaism and Samaritanism, has led scholars to conclude that the tenth commandment belonged to a thin layer of sectarian changes that pertained to the centralization of the cult site.
+The “Samaritan” layer was interpolated into the pre-Samaritan tradition when the latter was adopted by the Samaritans as the base text of their authoritative Pentateuch.

-In recent years, scholars are increasingly undermining the widely accepted model of the textual development of the SP.
-Edmon Gallagher, for instance, questioned whether there is a ‘Samaritan’ layer in the text.
-Stefan Schorch demonstrated that the tenth commandment is not a sectarian textual divergence, but rather originated by the same circles of scribes that inserted the pre-Samaritan additions to the text.
-According to Gallagher and Schorch, the textual divergences associated with the so-called ‘Samaritan’ layer already existed in the Jewish pre-Samaritan tradition.
+In recent years, scholars have increasingly undermined the widely accepted model of the textual development of the SP.
+Edmon Gallagher, for instance, has questioned whether a “Samaritan” layer exists in the text.
+Stefan Schorch, in turn, has demonstrated that the tenth commandment is not a sectarian textual divergence, but rather originated in the circles of scribes who made the pre-Samaritan additions to the text.
+According to both scholars, the textual divergences associated with the so-called “Samaritan” layer already existed in the Jewish, pre-Samaritan tradition.

-This paper concentrates on the tenth commandment, the most prominent reading representing the ‘Samaritan’ layer.
-The question of whether this passage is or is not a sectarian reading is highly influenced by the question of whether it was originally included in 4QpaleoExodm.
-4QpaleoExodm, also known as 4Q22, is the longest preserved pre-Samaritan scroll.
-It shares several expansions and duplications with the SP.
-Therefore, it represents the expansionist text-type of the book of Exodus, which the SP is its later exemplar.
-However, as the text of the Decalogue was not preserved in 4Q22, the question of whether the scroll agrees with SP’s version of the Decalogue remains obscure.
+This paper focuses on the tenth commandment, the most prominent reading of the “Samaritan” layer.
+Whether this passage is or is not a sectarian reading is greatly influenced by whether it was originally included in 4QpaleoExodm, also known as 4Q22, the longest preserved pre-Samaritan scroll.
+It shares several expansions and duplications with the SP and thus represents the expansionist text-type of the Book of Exodus, of which the SP is a later exemplar.
+However, as the text of the Decalogue was not preserved in 4Q22, the question of whether the scroll agrees with the SP’s version of the Decalogue remains unanswered.

-This paper sheds new light on this question using material reconstruction of the relevant columns of 4Q22.
+This paper sheds new light on this question, using material reconstruction of the relevant columns of 4Q22.
 The reconstruction indicates that the tenth commandment to build an altar on Mount Gerizim was probably included in 4Q22 and should therefore not be discarded from the pre-Samaritan layer.
 Put differently, the tenth commandment is not a sectarian reading but rather existed in the Jewish tradition adopted by the Samaritans.
 These findings have implications both on the textual development of the SP and the textual history of the Decalogue.

-4Q22 attests to the same textual tradition of the SP, as it represents most of the major features characterizing SP-Exod.
+4Q22 attests to the same textual SP tradition as it contains most of the major features that characterize the SP-Exod.

-In most of the cases, a certain quantity of the text in Exodus has been copied from parallel accounts in Deuteronomy, save the one of chapter 27.
-In this case, the added material is taken from Exodus 39:1, which describes the making of the priestly vestments.
+In all cases save Chapter 27, a certain quantity of the text in Exodus was copied from parallel accounts in Deuteronomy.
+In Chapter 27, the added material was taken from Exodus 39:1, which describes the making of the priestly vestments.